Asian shares mostly lower after pessimistic 'tankan' survey

 The yield on the 10-year Treasury, which helps set mortgage rates, fell to 3.01% from 3.09% late Wednesday.

-The update follows a worrisome report earlier this week showing that consumer confidence slipped to its lowest level in 16 months.
-The government has also reported that the U.S. economy shrank 1.6% in the first quarter.
+The update follows a worrisome report earlier this week that consumer confidence had slipped to its lowest level in 16 months.
+The government also reported that the U.S. economy shrank 1.6% in the first quarter.
 Weak consumer spending was a key part of that contraction.

 The OPEC oil cartel and allied producing nations decided Thursday to increase production of crude oil, but the amount will likely do little to relieve high gasoline prices at the pump and energy-fueled inflation plaguing the global economy.

-In energy trading, benchmark U.S. crude added 50 cents to $106.26 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, added 63 cents to $109.66 a barrel.
+In energy trading, benchmark U.S. crude lost 48 cents to $105.28 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, fell 31 cents to $108.72 a barrel.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama